acsone/manifestoo/README.md

 Do things with Odoo addons lists.

 The main options of this command select addons on which the subcommands will act.
-Options starting with --include and --exclude are used to select top level addons on which subcommands will act.
+Options starting with --select and --exclude are used to select top level addons on which subcommands will act.
 The --addons-path options provide locations to search for addons.